barthofu/gamelib/docs/Specifications.md

     - Provide filters to sort games by genre, platform, etc.

 2. **Add Games:**
-    - Allow the addition of new games with details such as title, genre, platform, release year, etc.
+    - Allow the addition of new games through the RAWG API.
-    - Ability to add a cover image for each game.

 3. **Game Details:**
     - Display complete details of a selected game, including the information entered during addition.